aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/03-initialize-pc.md

 ```

-2. Set Amazon EC2 instance types that be will be used through this lab for head and compute nodes in the following sections (sections c and h )
+2. Set [Amazon EC2](https://aws.amazon.com/ec2/) instance types that be will be used through this lab for head and compute nodes in the following sections (sections c)

 ```bash
 INSTANCES=c5n.18xlarge,c5.large